sallydonovan/mspstewmap/events.md

 <div class="event-header">Tree Stewardship Events</div>
 <div class="event-subtext">
   Join us for a series of events to connect with others who care for the urban forest.
-These informal events are a space for community members, students, researchers, and urban forestry professionals to learn more about the 2023 Tree Stewardship Survey, share ideas, and explore ways to grow a more resilient urban forests.
+These informal events are a space for community members, students, researchers, and urban forestry professionals to learn more about the 2023 Tree Stewardship Survey, share recent and upcoming projects, and explore ways to grow a more resilient urban forests.
 We will have drinks and snacks to share.
 Everyone is welcome-- please stop by!
 </div>

 <p class="event-highlight">Save the date!
 More details and locations coming soon.</p>